-- 1 A translation unit is reachable from a program point if it is a module interface unit on which the translation unit containing the program point has an interface dependency, or it is a translation unit that the translation unit containing the program point directly or indirectly imports, prior to that program point (9.11.3).
-[Note: While module interface units are reachable even when they are only transitively imported via a non-exported import declaration, namespace-scope names from such module interface units are not visible to name lookup (6.3.6). -end note] - 2 It is unspecified whether additional translation units on which the program point has an interface dependency are considered reachable, and under what circumstances.3 Programs intended to be portable should avoid depending on the reachability of any additional translation units.

-- 3 A declaration is reachable if, for any program point in the instantiation context (9.11.5), - it appears prior to that program point in the same translation unit, or - it is not discarded (9.11.4) and appears in a translation unit that is reachable from that program point.
+- 1 A translation unit is reachable from a program point if it is a module interface unit on which the translation unit containing the program point has an interface dependency, or it is a translation unit that the translation unit containing the program point imports, prior to that program point (100.3).
+[Note: While module interface units are reachable even when they are only transitively imported via a non-exported import declaration, namespace-scope names from such module interface units are not visible to name lookup (6.3.6). -end note] - 2 It is unspecified whether additional translation units on which the program point has an interface dependency are considered reachable, and under what circumstances.
+Programs intended to be portable should avoid depending on the reachability of any additional translation units. - 3 A declaration is reachable if, for any program point in the instantiation context (100.5), - it appears prior to that program point in the same translation unit, or - it is not discarded (100.4), appears in a translation unit that is reachable from that program point, and either does not appear within a private-module-fragment or appears in a private-module-fragment of the module containing the program point.